ntk148v/lets-go/README.md

 ### 2.4.
 Variables, Types & Keywords

-- Go is different from most other language in that type of a variable is specified _after_ the variable name: ~~int a~~ a int.
+- Go is different from most other language in that type of a variable is specified _after_ the variable name: a int.

 ```Go
 /* When you declare a variable it is assigned the "natural" null value for the type */